RAVIROCK916/Movie-Database/README.md

 ## Features

 -   List all movies
--   Search movies by name
+-   Search movies by title
 -   Get a single movie by ID
 -   Add a new movie
 -   Update an existing movie